 The following tables present our selected consolidated financial data as of the dates and for the periods indicated.
 We have derived the consolidated statement of profit or loss data for the years ended December 31, 2018 and 2019 and the consolidated statement of financial position data as of December 31, 2018 and 2019 from our audited consolidated financial statements appearing at the end of this prospectus.
 Our consolidated financial statements are prepared and presented in accordance with IFRS, as issued by the IASB.
 IFRS differs in certain significant respects from U.S. GAAP.
+We have derived the selected consolidated statement of profit or loss data for the three months ended March 31, 2019 and 2020 and the selected consolidated statement of financial position data as of March 31, 2020 from the unaudited interim condensed consolidated financial statements included elsewhere in this prospectus.
+We have prepared the unaudited interim condensed consolidated financial statements on the same basis as the audited consolidated financial statements, and the unaudited financial data include, in our opinion, all adjustments, consisting only of normal recurring adjustments that we consider necessary for a fair presentation of our consolidated financial position and results of operations for these periods.

-Our historical results are not necessarily indicative of results expected for future periods.
+Our historical results are not necessarily indicative of results expected for future periods and our operating results for the three months ended March 31, 2020 are not necessarily indicative of the results that may be expected for the entire year ending December 31, 2020.
 You should read this section together with our consolidated financial statements and the related notes and "Management's Discussion and Analysis of Financial Condition and Results of Operations" included elsewhere in this prospectus.